 Why should I keep my photos online?

-Photography has rapidly evolved because of smartphones which means taking a photo – even a good one – is easier than it’s ever been.
-We take, save and share so many photos every day since it is so easy.
-That being the case, the need for an intuitive, efficient system to manage digital image and photo storage has become that much more important.
+Photography has rapidly evolved because of smartphones.
+We take, save and share more digital photos every day since it is so easy.
+That being the case, the need for an intuitive, efficient photo storage system has become that much more critical.

-An online photo organiser is designed to help you manage your many image files and provide quick access to any photo as and when you need it.
-Using cloud storage to host your digital photo album won’t just help you save disk space, but also enhance access, security and organisation.
+An online photo organiser helps you manage your digital image files and provide quick access to any photo when you need it.
+Using cloud storage to host your digital photo album won’t just help you save disk space but also enhances access, security and organisation.

 One place, any place

-It can be quite difficult to locate a specific photo when they’re only saved offline; they can very easily end up scattered across countless folders on your computer without an efficient system.
+It is pretty tricky to locate a specific photo since, most of the time, they end up randomly scattered across countless folders on your computer.

-If you’re a Mac user, for example, you might have certain photos synced from your phone in the Photos app, screenshots you’ve taken saved on your desktop, and images you’ve found online saved in your downloads folder.
+For example, if you use Apple products, you probably have some photos synced from your iPhone in the Photos app.
+Then you have screenshots you’ve taken saved on your desktop and images you’ve found online saved in your downloads folder.
 Good luck when you need to find one specific photo.

 Protect your memories

 Old photos stored in family photo albums are always at risk of being damaged or lost.
 Luckily, you can quickly digitise your physical photo collection with a doc scanner app and preserve them in the safety of the cloud.
 When you save your photos on Dropbox, you can rest assured that they’ll always be available even if disaster strikes your computer or phone.
 You’ll be able to access it from any operating system or device with an internet connection, even if the original photo or camera is lost.